Fooxly/themeswitch/README.md

 ## 📕 Features

-* Switch between your day and night theme
+* Switch between your Light and Dark theme
+* Setting a new theme to your Light or Dark theme

 ## 💻&nbsp; Preview